DigitalPublishingToolkit/TOD18-Geoblocking/md/16BozdagTurkey.md

 symbol of the protest.

 As was also the case in Gezi, people’s online protests were full of irony and humour.
-This can be considered a form of “passive resistance”, putting the legitimacy of government discourses about the need for site blocks into question.[^11BozdagTurkey_8] This time, despite a strong reaction online, there were only small street protests and almost no organized and
+This can be considered a form of 'passive resistance', putting the legitimacy of government discourses about the need for site blocks into question.[^11BozdagTurkey_8] This time, despite a strong reaction online, there were only small street protests and almost no organized and